ddev/ddev/docs/users/performance.md

 ### Debian/Ubuntu Linux NFS Setup

 The nfsmount_enabled feature does not really add performance on Linux systems because Docker on Linux is already quite fast.
 The primary reason for using it on a Linux system would be just to keep consistent with other team members working on other host OSs.
+However, since one can now set up NFS globally with `ddev config global --nfs-mount-enabled` it no longer needs to be set up on a project-by-project basis, so most teams can get by with just leaving NFS mounting out of the project-level config.yaml.

 Note that for all Linux systems, you can and should install and configure the NFS daemon and configure /etc/exports as you see fit and share the directories that you choose to share.
 The Debian/Ubuntu Linux script is just one way of accomplishing it.